Nestory Irankunda: 2023–24: Final season with Adelaide United

 During Adelaide's 2023–24 pre-season, Irankunda returned to Adelaide United Youth, where he scored the winner in the Young Reds' 4–3 elimination final victory against Adelaide Comets in August 2023.
-In the final minutes of the semi-final against Campbeltown City, hecollapsed to the ground and had difficulty breathing after hitting his head whilst attempting to make a pass.
-Christian Verdicchio, who was one of the match officials present, promptly aided him to ensure he would be able to breathe.
-Irankunda was soon taken off the field and monitored before reporting to training the following day.
+In the final minutes of the semi-final against Campbeltown City, he fell to the ground and had difficulty breathing after hitting his head whilst attempting to make a pass.
+Dr Christian Verdicchio, who was the referee immediately attended to him to ensure he was able to breathe and saved his life as a result of his quick actions.
+Irankunda was taken off the field and monitored before reporting to training the following day.
 As cautioned by the doctor, he missed the Round of 16 clash against Western Sydney Wanderers at Marconi Stadium, and subsequently, the semi final second leg against Campbelltown.
 Prior to his injury, Irankunda made one appearance for the first-team in the 2023 Australia Cup.
 After 35 substitute appearances, he made his starting debut for Adelaide United on 20 October in a 3–0 victory over Central Coast Mariners at home.

 Irankunda scored his first goal as a starter (and for the season) on 29 October from a free-kick in a 6–0 victory over Melbourne City at Coopers Stadium.
 On 4 November, he was sent off in an Original Rivalry match against Melbourne Victory after receiving two bookings.
 He missed the following league game against Sydney FC as a result.
 He was later awarded the October nomination for Young Footballer of the Year for his preceding performances.
 After the announcement of his move to Bayern, Irankunda returned from suspension on 26 November against Western United, managing one assist to Ben Halloran in a 3–1 win at Eureka Stadium, and later accumulating two assists in his next three league matches.